kcp-dev/kcp/FAQ.md

 Check out our [terminology](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md) document and feel free to open an issue if something is not covered.

-## If kcp is a Kubernetes api server without pod-like APIs, how do resources like deployments get scheduled?
+## If kcp is a Kubernetes API server without pod-like APIs, how do resources like Deployments get scheduled?

-kcp has a concept call [Syncer](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#syncer) which is installed on each [WorkloadClusters](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#workload-cluster).
-The [Syncer](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#syncer) negotaties, with kcp, a set of available APIs to make accessible in the workspace.
+kcp has a concept called [syncer](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#syncer) which is installed on each [WorkloadCluster](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#workload-cluster).
+The [syncer](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#syncer) negotiates, with kcp, a set of APIs to make accessible in the workspace.
 This may include things like [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or other resources you may explicitly configure the syncer to synchronize to kcp.
 Once these APIs are made available in your [Workspace](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#workspace) you may then create resources of that type.
 From there, the [Location and Placement](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#location) APIs help determine which [Location](https://github.com/kcp-dev/kcp/blob/main/docs/terminology.md#location) your deployable resource lands on.

 ## Will KCP be able to pass the K8S conformance tests in [CNCF Conformance Suites](https://www.cncf.io/certification/software-conformance/)?

-For supported APIs, kcp is Kubernetes and will be compliant with conformance suites.
-However, not all APIs are supported out of the box, on purpose.
+No, the Kubernets conformance suites require that all Kubernetes APIs are supported and kcp does not support all APIs out of the box (for instance, Pods).

 ## Are these ideas being presented to the Kubernetes community?